Consumption Partial Insurance in the Presence of Tail Income Risk: Empirical implementation

-The fourth \emph{standardized} moment of income growth is $10.032$ and, as expected, highly significant.
-Income growth is strongly leptokurtic, i.e., it exhibits very high kurtosis.
-In simple terms, the distribution of income growth (i.e., of income shocks) has thicker tails but less mass in the shoulders, relative to a Gaussian density.
-Shocks are thus either close to the center of the distribution, i.e., zero, or out in the tails, i.e., rather extreme.
-This is again in line with \cite{Guvenen_Karahan_Ozkan_Song2021}, who also document strong excess kurtosis in male earnings growth.
+The fourth \emph{standardized} moment of income growth is $10.032$ and, as expected, highly significant. ${\Cov}((\Delta y_{it})^2,(\Delta y_{it+1})^2)$ is also very significant; this is larger than three times the square of the variance of transitory shocks, indicating excess kurtosis in those shocks.
+These estimates suggest that income growth is strongly leptokurtic.
+In simple terms, the distribution of income growth (i.e., of income shocks) has thicker tails and less mass in the shoulders relative to a Gaussian density.
+Shocks are thus either close to the center of the distribution, i.e., zero, or out in the tails.
+This is again in line with \cite{Guvenen_Karahan_Ozkan_Song2021}, who document strong excess kurtosis in male earnings growth.

-\cite{Guvenen_Karahan_Ozkan_Song2021} focus on male earnings while our model and, therefore, our statistics for income growth herein, revolve around household disposable income.
-To facilitate the comparison, appendix \ref{SubAppendix::Empirics_Comparison_Guvenen} reports moments of male \emph{earnings} growth in our baseline sample.
-The variance is very similar between the PSID and the U.S. Social Security Administration data, at $0.271$ and $0.323$ respectively.
-Skewness in our sample is $-0.569$ (and highly statistically significant) versus $-1.039$ in the administrative data.
-While the nature of skewness is similar in both cases, the population data feature substantially more left skewness than the PSID; \cite{Guvenen_Karahan_Ozkan_Song2021} confirm this.
-Kurtosis, finally, is identical between the two, at $13.711$ and $13.494$ respectively.
+\cite{Guvenen_Karahan_Ozkan_Song2021} focus on male earnings while our model and statistics for income growth above revolve around household disposable income.
+To facilitate a comparison, appendix \ref{SubAppendix::Empirics_Comparison_Guvenen} reports moments of male \emph{earnings} growth in our sample.
+The variance is similar between the PSID and the administrative data, at $0.271$ and $0.323$ respectively.
+Skewness is $-0.569$ (and highly statistically significant) versus $-1.039$ in the administrative data.
+While the nature of skewness is similar in both cases, the population data feature substantially more left skewness than the PSID.
+Kurtosis, finally, is nearly identical between the two, at $13.711$ and $13.494$ respectively.